melisgl/micmac/README.md

 - [generic-function] **MAKE-UCT-NODE** *PARENT EDGE PARENT-STATE*

-    Create a node representing the state of that `EDGE` leads to from `PARENT`.
-Specialize this if you want to keep track of the state which is not done by default as it can be expensive, especially in light of TAKE-ACTION mutating it.
+    Create a node representing the state that `EDGE` leads to (from `PARENT`).
+Specialize this if you want to keep track of the state, which is not done by default as it can be expensive, especially in light of TAKE-ACTION mutating it.
 The default implementation simply creates an instance of the class of `PARENT` so that one can start from a subclass of [`UCT-NODE`][8ccb] and be sure that that